-Objective Location of sampling regards the plot area Sampling design N° of sampling points N° of soil layers per point N° of soil samples per layer and point Pedological cha racterization Level I Representative for dominant soil type within the plot area Judgemental ≥1 = N° of horizons ≥1 Level II Buffer zone Judgemental ≥1 = N° of horizons ≥1 Soil sampling at Level I Sampling sites should be located within the plot area.
-Judgemental $\geq$ 5 (but on stony soils for optional depth layers $\geq$ 3) 3 to 8 1 Level II Sampling sites should be located within the plot area or if not feasible, in the buffer zone of the plot.
-Random design or systematic design with a random component. ≥24 5 to 8 1 Sampling at fixe d depth for soil b Level I Not specified Not specified 0 to 5 0 to 5 0 to 1 Level II Not specified Not specified 5 3 to 5 1 Sampling for so il water measuren nents Level II core Within the plot In vicinity of field soil moisture probes 3 3 to 7 ≥1
+Objective Location of sampling regards the plot area Sampling design N° of sampling points N° of soil layers per point N° of soil samples per layer and point Pedological cha Pedological characterization Level I Representative for dominant soil type within the plot area Judgemental ≥1 = N° of horizons ≥1 Level II Buffer zone Judgemental ≥1 = N° of horizons ≥1 Soil sampling a at fixed depth Level I Sampling sites should be located within the plot area.
+Judgemental ≥ 5 (but on stony soils for optional depth layers ≥ 3) 3 to 8 1 Level II Sampling sites should be located within the plot area or if not feasible, in the buffer zone of the plot.
+Random design or systematic design with a random component. ≥24 5 to 8 1 Sampling at fix Sampling at fixed depth for soil bulk density Level I Not specified Not specified 0 to 5 0 to 5 0 to 1 Level II Not specified Not specified 5 3 to 5 1 Sampling for se oil water measur ements 1 1 Level II core Within the plot In vicinity of field soil moisture probes 3 3 to 7 ≥1